-Cotehele, a Manor House with a huge garden and its own port to the river Tamar is located about 10 kilometers north of Plymouth in the English County Cornwall.
-At the medieval house, very little has changed over the centuries, it shows the architectural style of its birth therefore in large part in the 14th.
-Century or its expansion over the years 1485 to 1520.
+Cotehele, a Manor House with a huge garden and its own port to the River Tamar is located about 10 kilometres north of Plymouth in the English County of Cornwall.
+At the medieval manor house, very little has changed over the centuries.
+It still shows the architectural style as when it was first built in the 14th, but also has features added during its expansion between 1485 to 1520.

 Servants rules to be strictly observed: